remnrem/luna-doc/docs/updates.md

 - channel range selector [C3][C4] .. use same syntax as [C3][1..4] .. will have to wait and expand on a per-EDF basis ...

-- add EDF+ --> EDF converter  (zero-pad and add MASK for discontinuities) -->
+- add EDF+ --> EDF converter  (zero-pad and add MASK for discontinuities)

+add an explicit COUPL command that uses caches

+-->

 ## v0.25 (XX-December-2020)

-add an explicit COUPL command that uses caches
+now HEADERS respects `sig` option, some changes to variable output names

 fix mkdir WRITE for Windows